jtopjian/puppet-cubbystack/README.md

   'token/driver': 'keystone.token.backends.memcache.Token'
 ```

-This gives you the benefit of being able to specify *any* OpenStack configuration option without cubbystack having to know about it as well as benefit of OpenStack automatically using its default value for any value you don't specify.
+This gives you the benefit of being able to specify *any* OpenStack configuration option without cubbystack having to know about it as well as OpenStack automatically using its default value for any value you don't specify.

 There are some caveats to this: